Stassi Schroeder Speaks Out After Lala Kent Quits ‘Vanderpump Rules’

 After being asked how the rest of the cast reacted to the news of Kent’s exit, Stassi Schroeder added, “I think we all threw a party, honestly.”

 Kent joined the Vanderpump Rules cast during the show’s fourth season as a hostess at SUR Restaurant.
 During the season, Kent enjoyed a short-lived flirtation with Jax Taylor before ultimately hooking up with James Kennedy after the season was shot.
-Now, however, she’s dating a new man — but refusing to reveal his identity.
+Now, however, she’s dating a new man but refuses to reveal his identity.

 Following months of rumors claiming her boyfriend is married, Kent announced her decision to leave Vanderpump Rules after appearing on the show for just two seasons with a statement to Us Weekly.